Carlos Alazraqui: Voice acting

-He reprises his role as Denzel Crocker in live-action in The Fairly OddParents: Fairly Odder, which premiered on Paramount+ in March 2022.
+In 2023, Alazraqui joined the cast of The Case of the Greater Gatsby, a noir parody podcast produced by Shipwrecked Comedy, playing a singing cowboy actor in 1940s Hollywood.
+The show also features his Fairly Odder co-stars Lesli Margherita and Mary Kate Wiles (Wiles is also a producer).
+The show premiered on July 26, 2023.

 Web

 In 2009, he collaborated with Ted Nicolaou on the web series The Club, which was released in November 2010.
 The series features Jill-Michele Meleán, Debra Wilson, Johnny A. Sanchez, Lori Alan, and Daran Norris.

 In 2013, Alazraqui starred as a drug dealer in one episode of the Melinda Hill web series Romantic Encounters.

 Personal life

 Alazraqui resides in Los Angeles, California, with his wife and two daughters.
 One daughter, Rylee, is a voice actor as well.
 Rylee is the voice of Rohk-Tahk in the Paramount+ series Star Trek: Prodigy.